HarshikaSrivastava/Chat2Talk/README.md

 The idea behind building this App was to understand how Andriod work and to learn FIREBASE and for this we thought it is best to build a chatting application which we use on a daily basis.

--Phone Number Authentication.
+1. Phone Number Authentication.
--Setting Profile Name.
+2. Setting Profile Name.
 *Uploading Profile Image.
 *Real Time Chatting.
 *Uploading Status.